Why Introspection Is So Important for a Balanced Life

 It’s the result of a society that is out of balance.

 Some academics believe the reasons for these troubles started in the 1970s, developing slowly out of failed teaching and parenting strategies that overemphasized the importance of self-esteem and encouraged the “everyone gets a medal” philosophy.
 The gradual reinforcement of this overprotective attitude, where confidence and external accomplishment are prioritized and the pain of failure, rejection or loss are minimized, has now swamped just about all areas of society.
-The results of this approach on individuals is what has now been labeled a “crisis of unmet expectations,” as people grow up in a system leaving them increasingly unprepared for the disconnect between what they believe their place in the world will be, and what that reality actually is.
+The results of this approach on individuals is what has now been labeled a “crisis of unmet expectations.”
+People are now growing up in a system which leaves them increasingly unprepared for the disconnect between what they believe their place in the world will be, and what that reality actually is.

-After more than a decade of feeding this demand, the calls for greater support and protection have grown significantly more extreme.
+After nearly two decades of feeding this demand, the calls for greater support and protection have grown significantly more extreme.
 Today, any cause, from abolishing alcohol-related violence to receiving a lifetime supply of chicken nuggets, can become a viral campaign capable of changing the way governments, businesses and societies think and operate.
 All with the aim of protecting the individual.

 When you look into the psychological effects that this type of system can have on a person, things also become a lot more interesting.

-Oxytocin also plays a significant role in forming bonds, and sexual reproduction.
-Levels of this hormone have been shown to rise by up to 13 percent while on social media—which sounds like a positive effect.
+Oxytocin plays a significant role in forming bonds.
+Levels of this hormone have been shown to rise while on social media—which sounds like a positive effect.
 However, the problem is that too much of the hormone has also been shown to be responsible for reinforcing distinctions between groups and strengthening prejudices.
 Sound familiar?

-So over the past 10 years, every person with a social media account has had access to a tool capable of strengthening a system which leaves many unprepared for the realities of the real world, while overstimulating their brain’s desire for more validation, and potentially increasing their prejudices to an unhealthy level.
+So over the past 18 years, every person with a social media account has had access to a tool capable of strengthening a system which leaves many unprepared for the realities of the real world.
+At the same time, they are overstimulating their brain’s desire for more validation and potentially increasing their prejudices to an unhealthy level.
 It’s not hard to see how that combination can degenerate into a back stream of trolls, click-bait and fake news.

-We are now welcoming into the workforce the first generation who have emerged from their most significant period of brain development while exposed to these influences.
-Is it any wonder that observations of this new generation are that they are increasingly narcissistic, fame-obsessed, entitled and disengaged?
+The 2010s welcomed the first generation to have emerged from their most significant period of brain development while exposed to these influences to the workforce.
+Is it any wonder that observations of this generation are that they are increasingly narcissistic, fame-obsessed, entitled and disengaged?

 And is this actually their fault?